What fields does Wiseburn Little League use?

 all players, except those in T-Ball and Single A baseball.

-an email for specific day/time assignments after registration.
+Please watch for an email for specific day/time assignments after registration.

 Why does my child need to try out?